sarahheayoon/Topological-Data-Analysis/README.md

 One of the biggest benefits of TDA is that it decreases the dimensionality of high dimensional data.
 In doing so, it allows one to analyze the underlying structures of data.

-## This repository is divided into three sections.
+## This repository includes three sections.
 - Applications of Persistence to Time Series Data Analysis in R & Python
+- Notes on Persistence Homology and its applications
-- Notes taken from Practical Time Series Analysis (more detailed notes and problem sets can be found in this [repo (https://github.com/sarahheayoon/Practical-Time-Series-Analysis-Prediction-With-Statistics-And-Machine-Learning-Notes)
+- Notes taken from "Practical Time Series Analysis" (more detailed notes and problem sets can be found in [this repo](https://github.com/sarahheayoon/Practical-Time-Series-Analysis-Prediction-With-Statistics-And-Machine-Learning-Notes)